WarpBuilds/cache/README.md

 ## Running inside a container

-To use WarpCache inside a container, you need to pass the `WARPBUILD_RUNNER_VERIFICATION_TOKEN` environment variable as shown below.
-This is required to authenticate the action with the WarpBuild service.
+To use WarpCache inside a container, you need to pass the `WARPBUILD_RUNNER_VERIFICATION_TOKEN` environment variable to the container as shown below.
+This env var is always present in WarpBuild runners and is used to authenticate the action with the WarpBuild service.

 ```yaml
 test-proxy-save: